Aksar112/kivixa/DOCUMENTATION.md

-# Welcome to InkFlow Studio
+# Welcome to Kivixa

 Welcome!
 Kivixa is a powerful digital notebook designed for freeform note-taking, sketching, and planning.
 This guide will walk you through all of its features, from basic navigation to advanced tools.

 ## 1. Installation

-To install InkFlow Studio, simply double-click the `.exe` installer file you downloaded and follow the on-screen instructions.
+To install Kivixa, simply double-click the `.exe` installer file you downloaded and follow the on-screen instructions.
 Once finished, you can launch the application from your Desktop or Start Menu.

 ## 2. Getting Started: The Interface